 - Frequency of travel

 - Traveler health conditions

 - Add-on features

 - Service and claims history

-Insurance for business travel is of such importance for businesses, especially travellers insurance for small businesses.
-Having these risks covered ensures an additional layer of protection against financial loss which in turn can help avoid serious business impact during travel.
+Insurance for business travel is so important for businesses, especially traveler insurance for small businesses.
+Covering these risks ensures an extra layer of protection against financial loss, which in turn can prevent serious business impacts during travel.